jeremyButtler/freezeTB/README.md

   your desktop.

 ### Mac TclTk:

+This may fail due to Mac not trying to use TclTk 8.5.
+I have given up on trying to get this version to work.
+If you can get TclTk setup correctly, it will work.
+The problem is TclTk.

 Open a terminal (apps->terminal).
 Then copy the code beneath into the terminal and hit enter/return.